INTRODUCTION

 k) REPLACE

-This will replace the set of characters, string by string.
+replace the set of characters, string by string.

 Syntax: replace (string, old_chars [, new_chars])

-Ex: SQL> select replace('india','in','xy'), replace(‘india’,’in’) from dual;
+Ex: SQL> select replace('india ','in','xy'), replace(‘india ’,’in’) from dual;

 REPLACE REPLACE